Mistakes Are an Opportunity

 Lack of policy guidelines or ambiguous risk management procedures

 SMS' risk management procedures do not require a lesson learned to be created in any instance.
 When it is not required, safety managers are less inclined to perform a "best practice" when management does not explicitly endorse spending additional company resources on drafting lessons learned, even though the company possesses a "Lessons Learned Library" to store and retrieve lessons learned.

-Lack of safety team acknowledgement (no incentive to create lessons learned)
+Lack of safety team acknowledgment (no incentive to create lessons learned)

 Safety teams spend considerable amounts of time preparing safety meetings, documenting risk management activities for reported safety issues and audits, providing SMS training, and safety promotion activities to enhance safety culture.
-I find it highly probable that since most operators have never had a lessons learned library, they don't know how to use one, nor do they expect employees to find their way to the library to conduct research.
-When safety teams are not rewarded for "extra-curricular," not-visible, not-monitored safety activities, they are less inclined to participate in these behaviors.
+I find it highly probable that since most operators have never had lessons learned library, they don't know how to use one, nor do they expect employees to find their way to the library to conduct research.
+When safety teams are not rewarded for "extra-curricular," not-visible, or not-monitored safety activities, they are less inclined to participate in these behaviors.

 Lack of top management support

 Upper management either does not know about the importance of "Lesson Learned Libraries" to safety culture, or they are not providing the required oversight to ensure lessons are regularly added to the lesson learned library.

 Accessing Lessons Learned Library